Racing Club Albi XIII: Stadium

+They club are currently based at Stade Mazicou.

-Stadium Municipal d'Albi has been the club's home ground since it opened for rugby in 1964.
+They were previously based at the Stadium Municipal d'Albi which had been the club's home ground since it opened for rugby in 1964.
 The main stand is a cantilever grandstand while opposite is newer stand both these stands are all seated, at either end there is terracing.
 In 1977 the French rugby league championship was held here despite RC Albi being in the final against AS Carcassonne.
 A record rugby crowd of 20,000 witnessed an Albi win, their last to date.
 In 1979 France national rugby league team beat the touring Papua New Guinea national rugby league team 16–9.
 The stadium underwent a major revamp in 2007 resulting in the now 13,058 capacity including 8,000 seated.
-They are currently based at Stade Mazicou.